-The significant decrease in Convention & Education is due to sending additional staff to training classes in the FY 2023 budget that is not needed again in the FY 2024 budget.
+The significant increase in Convention & Education is due to sending additional staff to training classes in the FY 2025 budget.

-The significant increase in Gas, Grease, Oil is due to the large increase in fuel prices over the past 12 months.
+The significant decrease in Gas, Grease, Oil is due to historical amounts actually used and the line item being reevaluated.